jackdahms/gags/README.md

 - figure out better design for load_songs
     - build_index() returns songs?
     - load_songs() yeilds progress?
-- global token variable in gags.py?
-- better song display
-- extra space at the beginning of each line in generate_song
 - if artist has any songs, we don't look for more songs.
     - what if more were added?
     - what if we were interrupted when adding songs last time?